 This blog post refers to the Synesthesia X1 – 2.44 device, a work by Tetsuya Mizuguchi (an iconic figure in computer games ) to consider how artistic visions of individualised synaesthetic experiences are shaped by, and could also be outside of, the logic of individual consumption and self-perfection.

 My starting point is his Digital Games Research Association (DiGRA) 2019 (Kyoto, Japan) keynote, in which Mizuguchi explained a particular, enduring, and singular vision that he had held all his life.
 Mizuguchi is obviously a highly celebrated figure in computer games, having worked on the hugely influential Sega Rally Championship (1994), Sega Touring Car Championship (1996), and Rez (2001).
 But his keynote was notable for entirely circumnavigating his role and expertise in the development of these games; talking about that would undoubtedly have been much welcomed by all the game scholars in attendance.
-Instead, he went about explaining that what had spurred him to work on these games, and on other past projects, was a particular, enduring, and singular vision that he had held all his life.
-That vision being one of a teleological, technological progression in our art and entertainment towards synaesthesia and towards multimodality.
+Instead, he went about explaining that what had spurred him to work on these games and on other past projects was a vision that he had held all his life: one of a teleological, technological progression in our art and entertainment towards synaesthesia and towards multimodality.
 Synaethesia is the so-called ‘blurring’ of the senses, in which stimulation of one sensory or cognitive pathway leads to experiences in a second sensory or cognitive pathway.
 Multimodality is simply the way that different forms of expression typically combine in any act of communication.
 That is, the dream is that of the promise of total (technologically induced) immersion in which all the senses chime harmoniously with each other in the unfolding of the peerless total artwork (Gesamtkunstwerk).

 In interviews, Mizuguchi has emphasised that he is driven by a quest for something more than subjective taste that decides whether a creation is good or not, but by “something more in relation with human nature, a field where I could do some research… I chose Sega because it was using new technology and I was able to study things like human movements.”
 In this, we can detect the familiar narrative that posits the Star Trek Holodeck as the pinnacle of media-entertainment achievement.
 However, Mizuguchi is interested in more than just scales of simulation or representational fidelity, but in what might be called a ‘science of the senses’ (evoking the non-subjective dimension of his phrasing).
 That is, ways of bringing our senses into harmony through synaesthesia.
 Running swiftly through a history of art in his DiGRA keynote that featured the Bauhaus and Futurism, it is clear that he saw various movements as having dreamed of synaesthesia as the aesthetic experience par excellence.